matthewjamesr/GraphDBjs-Styled/README.md

 =========

 ####A simple implementation of a graph database on the client side using javascript
-The database provides two lists, entities and edges, and allows for CRUD actions on the database.
-Since this database is designed for use on the client in the browser, it is not designed to be ACID and does not rely on transactional modifications.
+The database provides two lists, entities and edges, and allows for **CRUD** actions on the database.
+Since this database is designed for use on the client in the browser, it is not designed to be **ACID** and is not **transactional**.

 ####ToDo:
-+ Finish README
++ Finish README.md
 + Add default hashCode algorithm
-+ Implement byKey method on edges to return list of edges based on entitiy or relationship type
++ Implement `.byKey(key)` method on edges to return list of edges based on entitiy or relationship type
-+ Implement areLinked method to determine if two entities are linked
++ Implement `.areLinked(entity1, entitiy2)` method to determine if two entities are linked
++ Add feature to allow the database to call methods when the database changes

 Datasource
 ----------
-A default datasource can be specified at instantiation, and/or can be ingested later when they become available.
+A default datasource can be specified at construction, or can be ingested later when it becomes available.
 This allows for AJAX/JSON(P) calls to update the database in bulk rather than individul creations.
 The datasource is written to localStorage for faster load times through caching the last viewed datasource.
-If no datasource is specified at instantiation, the database will check localStorgae for a cached datasource.
+If no datasource is specified at construction, the database will check localStorgae for a cached datasource.
 This allows for faster load and display times while waiting on AJAX/JSON(P) calls to return current datasource.
 **Format:**
-`{entities:[{}], edges: [{}]}`
+`{ entities:[], edges: []} `

-Datasources are objects w/two keys, *entities* & *edges* (both are arrays of objects)
+Datasources are objects w/two keys, `entities` & `edges` (both are arrays of objects).
-*entities* contains objects with mandatory keys *name* & *type*
+`entities` array contains objects with mandatory keys `name` & `type`.
-*edges* contains objects with keys *source*, *target*, *rel*
+`edges` array contains objects with mandatory keys `source`, `target`, `rel`.

 Usage
 -----
-###Instantiation
+###Initilization
+Databases can be created with the `new GraphDatabse(cacheName[, datasource])` constructor.
+At creation, the database can be initialized with data from a supplied datasource, or from a datasource cached in `localStorage`.
+If the default datasource is supplied, reading cached data from localStorage is skipped and the cache will be overwritten with the  supplied datasource.

 _**With datasource**_
-Creating database with default datasource will skip reading cached data from localStorage and will overwrite the cached datasource with the new default datasource.
+Create new database with supplied datasource with the constructor `new GraphDatabase(cacheName, datasource)` an supplying both the `cacheName` and `datasource` parameters.

 ```javascript
   // setup starting datasource named startData